 Shipstation

-Shipstation makes running your screen printing business stress-free by automating your shipping process, making it quicker to calculate shipping rates, and print shipping labels and packing slips.
+Shipstation makes running your screen printing business stress-free by automating your shipping process, making it quicker to calculate shipping rates, and printing shipping labels and packing slips.
 It is a web-based shipping software connected to over 150 carriers, marketplaces/shopping carts, etc.

 You can use Shipstation for shipments made through multiple postal services, including USPS.
 It also allows white label shipment, which can be helpful if you’re shipping your customers’ products directly to consumers.